Sign in

 Data protection – How do you safely and securely ensure your new remote team has access to all the information they need?
 How do you ensure home computers are secure?

 Office space and day to day working practice – Can your remote team work from anywhere?
-Is there an expectation that they have an actual office (such as a coworking space)
+Is there an expectation that they have an actual office (such as a co-working space).

-4. Leadership for Remote Teams
+5. Leadership for Remote Teams

 Remote leadership is a major headache without an efficient strategy and structure.
 In reality, leadership will fail anywhere without strategy and structure.
 The importance of structure is amplified when working remotely.